Kashif1729/hansard/readme.md

 Assessing which backbenchers are disproportionately talkative/the worst filibusterers.

 Using sentiment analysis to assess how the tone of Parliamentary discourse has changed over time.

+Tracking usage of key phrases over time, including: "apologise" "retract" and "sorry" as a measure of how naughty MPs have been; "immigration", "Europe", "war", "budget"